vennilakm04/Hybrid-CNN-BiLSTM-Intrusion-Detection-for-IoT-Security/README.md

 ## Novelty

-The original CNN model from the reference study was improved by integrating a Bidirectional LSTM layer after convolutional feature extraction to capture sequential feature dependencies more effectively.
+The baseline CNN-based intrusion detection model was enhanced by integrating a Bidirectional LSTM layer after convolutional feature extraction to capture sequential dependencies among traffic features.
+In addition, rare-class filtering and SMOTE balancing were applied to address dataset imbalance, improving multiclass classification performance and achieving higher detection accuracy for IoT attack traffic.

 ## Output Generated